Detox from Alcohol and Other Drugs at an Inpatient or Residential Treatment Center

-Addiction is a powerful and progressive brain disease that may be arrested through abstinence.
+Addiction is a powerful, complex, and progressive brain disease that may be arrested through abstinence.

 Although there are many good options available for outpatient treatment, sometimes getting out of the current environment is essential to getting free.
 Residential treatment can offer that solution.

-Residential treatment allows a separation from environmental triggers, temptations to use drugs or alcohol, and daily stressors that can prevent and hinder recovery.
+Residential treatment allows a separation from environmental triggers, temptations to use alcohol or other drugs, and daily stressors that can prevent and hinder recovery.